 When we turn to the Gospels, preaching looms even larger.
-Picking up where the Old Testament left off, preaching is so pivotal to Jesus' ministry that Matthew 4:17 describes that ministry by saying simply: "Jesus began to preach, 'Repent, for the kingdom of heaven is near."
-Jesus referred to his commission similarly: "Let us go somewhere else-to the nearby villages-so I can preach there also.
-That is why I have come" (Mark 1:38).
+Picking up where the Old Testament left off, preaching is so pivotal to Jesus' ministry that Matthew 4:17 describes that ministry by saying simply: "Jesus began to preach, saying, 'Repent, for the kingdom of heaven is at hand."
+Jesus referred to his commission similarly: "Let us go on to the next towns, that I may preach there also, for that is why I came out" (Mark 1:38).
 When Jesus preached, the people were electrified.
 It wasn't because they were daunted by another religious leader.
 Each day the streets were full of scribes, Pharisees, and teachers of the law; such were routine.
 No, this man was different; never had they heard such preaching and teaching!

-The people were all so amazed that they asked each other, "What is this?
-A new teaching-and with authority!
-He even gives orders to evil spirits and they obey him" (Mark 1:27).
+And they were all amazed, so that they questioned among themselves, saying, "What is this?
+A new teaching with authority!
+He commands even the unclean spirits, and they obey him" (Mark 1:27).

 The people knew that Jesus was presenting himself as the prophet who had been promised in Deuteronomy 18.
 That hit hard.
-And just as conclusively as in the Old Testament, his word demonstrated its momentous power: he cast out demons, healed the sick, raised the dead.
-All by the power of his word, all to announce the arrival of his kingdom, all to declare that:
+And just as conclusively as in the Old Testament, his Word demonstrated its momentous power: he cast out demons, healed the sick, raised the dead.
+All by the power of his Word, all to announce the arrival of his kingdom, all to declare that:

-The kingdom of the world has become the kingdom of our Lord and of his Christ, and he will reign for ever and ever (Rev. 11:15b).
+The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign for ever and ever (Rev. 11:15b).